mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step6.md

 }
 ```

-The fragment can be be used inside the query by using the … construction.
-In the code below our first query is given a name now as well.
+The fragment can be used inside the query by using the `...` construction.
+In the code below, our first query is given a name now as well.
 Update your queries to match the ones below.

 ```graphql
 query getAllOrders {